decorde18/hsAppv2/What's Next.md

 - scheduleTable - see the todos
 - apiGames - updateGames - not only cancelGame but updateGameStatus and takes which status - update calendar
 - redo useSeason, if single season, if no season (use current , if no current, use Recent) - if no season (new program or new school using progam)- or All for all seasons (may still need to separate bevause we may need to have access to all seasons as well as the current season in Mutations) - add the auto season select on public pages, homepage, seasonSelector

+- ON stats, be sure to include only games that status is not completed or in progress- can't do in sql view because then the playergame will be added even though it is already included

 ## //TODO FIXME !!